bpmn-io/issue-labels/README.md

 ## Custom labels

-Beyond our [default labels](./labels-default.yml) we may add [custom labels](./labels-additional.yml) to repositories to reflect certain (domain specific) aspects.
+[`labels-additional.yml`](./labels-additional.yml) showcases some custom labels.
+Those _may_ be added to individual repositories to reflect domain specific aspects.

-We use color codes to ensure those aspects are recognizable across repository boundaries.
+We use color for semantic grouping of important aspects, within a repository, but also across repository boundaries.

 | What   | Example | Color   | Preview |
 | :----- | :------ | :------ | :------ |